 Disability statistics - poverty and income inequalities

-In 2013, 68 % of the EU population with some activity limitation would have been at risk of poverty without social benefits, allowances or pensions.
+In 2018, 68.1 % of the EU population with an activity limitation would have been at risk of poverty without social benefits, allowances or pensions.

 This article is part of a set of articles on disability and sheds light on the income situation of people with disabilities based on their own reporting of an activity limitation.
 Income is a key measure of the economic well-being of individuals.
 The data are taken from the European statistics on income and living conditions (EU-SILC), which is the reference source for statistics on income, poverty and living conditions in the European Union (EU).